Who can have prescriptions filled at Campus Health Pharmacy and Student Stores Pharmacy?

 We accept cash, Visa and MasterCard (including HSA), Discover, check, UNC One Card, electronic payment (e.g. Apple Pay) or you can transfer charges to your student account at Connect Carolina.

 Yes.
 Come to the Healthy Heels Shoppe or Student Stores Pharmacy to indicate the product you wish to purchase and bring your photo identification.

 Yes.
-Plan B® is sold over the counter at the Healthy Heels Shoppe and Student Stores Pharmacy. ella® is available by prescription only, and a prescription can be issued by our Clinical Pharmacist Practitioners at Campus Health Pharmacy and Student Stores Pharmacy.
+Generic Plan B is available for $11 at both pharmacies and at our vending machines at Rams Head Recreation and the Carolina Union. ella® is available by prescription only, and a prescription can be issued by our Clinical Pharmacist Practitioners at Campus Health Pharmacy and Student Stores Pharmacy.
 Learn more about emergency contraception options.

 I need my prescription refrigerated but live in a residence hall room.
 What should I do?